collabo-community/use-me-for-experiments/@gitcollab-learn/ui-task.md

 # @put-your-own-GitHub-username-here's markdown tutorial

 Hi, I'm @put-your-own-GitHub-username-here.
 I'm currently learning to collaborate with Git and GitHub.
 I'm currently learning to do so at @collabo-community.
-In the next section below, I will show you how to use (some) GitHub markdown.
+In the next section below, I will show you how to format a .md file content using GitHub markdown.
+I will be doing this from the **GitHub Web Interface**.
+Let's go there! 💪🏽

 #